about frame drums

 Following Zohar Fresco I recommend a frame of 13 cm deepness.
 The best option is a custom made instrument (contact me for hints on that!).
 There are also some stock-production drums available with at least 10 cm-deep frames (from Meinl and Schlagwerk).

-See an example here
+See an example in my video here

 Riqq (also known as riq, rek or… daf) is a type of tambourine usually with 5 pairs of brass jingles.
 It’s common to traditional and classical Arabic music.
 The membrane is usually fish, or nowadays – synthetic skin.